RWS/studio-api-docs/apiconcepts/translationmemory/creating_a_server_translation_memory.md

 Select the Organization
 ---

-TMs are assigned to organizations, by default the *Root Organization*.
+TMs are assigned to organizations, by default to the *Root Organization*.
 Organizations make it easier to manage large numbers of TMs.
 For example, if you want to create TMs for a specific customer, you can first define an organization called e.g. *Microsoft*, and then create all Microsoft-related TMs within this organization.
 It is also possible to define that only particular users should have access to this organization, and thus to the TMs created therein.
 In our implementation we create the new TM within the *organization* passed in through the organization parameter.

 > [!NOTE]
 >